jyotip101/responsive-edie-homepage-in-react/README.md

 <!--
 Introduce your projects by taking a screenshot or a gif.
 Try to tell visitors a story about your project by answering:
+ I have hosted my project on Github pages here you can see the demo. while building this website I have learned responsive design and practiced my SCSS skillls
 - Where can I see your demo?
 - What was your experience?
 - What have you learned/improved?